nicekiwi/ag-aus/README.md

 ### 7. Install Laravel dependancies

-Once you have the code you'll need to install all the dependancies for the site, this is simple; just run `composer install` from the root directory.
+Once you have the code you'll need to install all the dependancies for the site, this is simple; just navagate to `/var/www/` in terminal within the vagrant box and run `composer install`.

+**Note:** All terminal/artisan commands should be run within vagrant.
+Not on your host machine.

 ### 8. Accessing MySQL & Importing the Database